Reporting Patrick Braud

 Have something of yours that you don’t want the grubby paws of your roommates to snatch right up?
 “What’s mine is yours” is for commies and Europe so let them know with a very clear label.
 Sharpies are okay, but why not throw a little flair on your obsessive cheapness with a stamp or label maker that you stole from the supermarket?
 Just remind them that “Navel Oranges PLU 4012” means you.

 Your roommates might say things akin to, “That was mine, I bought that last week,” or, “I literally just bought that.
 Like, today.
 You were even there!”
 Just remember to trust your “impeccable, totally unselfish and incredibly giving and awesome and everybody loves you forever” self.
 It’s not your roommates’ fault that their memories are clearly terrible and that they’re probably really stupid, that’s just society, brother.
 They fell through the cracks.

 Be the life of the party…every night

-Are your roommates trying to study for their MCAT tomorrow?
+Are your roommates trying to study for their MCAT tomorrow, or trying to finish some late night seo services work?
 Just trying to sleep at 4:27 in the morning?
 Get them to experience life and to stop being so stuffy and lame by bringing the party to them at all hours of the day and evening!
 They’ll understand by the empty liquor bottles you leave strewn about your room and the varied thin and wiry people you bring back from that new outdoor club under the freeway that you’re a free spirit who can party all night, especially thanks to those magic hard candies and breath strips your club friends continually supply you with.